jokade/scalajs-angulate/README.md

 This section gives an overview over the enhancements to AngularJS core modules provided by angulate.

 #### HttpService
-The API of the AngularJS `$http` service is provided by the trait `biz.enef.angular.core.HttpService`.
+The API of the AngularJS `$http` service is provided by the trait `biz.enef.angulate.core.HttpService`.
 The `get`, `put`, `post` and `delete` functions on this trait are enhanced with a type parameter that allows to specific the expected return type of the response.
 Furthermore, these functions return an instance of `HttpPromise[T]` which is a representaion Angular's http promise object with the following additional functions:
 ```scala
 trait HttpPromise[T] extends js.Object {